dhlab-basel/pyKnora/README.md

   - _IntervalValue_: Represents a time-interval
   - _ListValue_: Represents a node of a (possibly hierarchical) list
 - _labels_: Language dependent, human readable names
-- _gui_element_: The gui_element is stricly seen not part of the data.
+- _gui_element_: The gui_element is – strictly seen – not part of the data.
 It gives the generic GUI a hint about how the property should be presented to the used.
 Each gui_element may have associated gui_attributes which contain further hints.
   There are the following gui_elements available:
-  - _Colorpicker_: Let's You pick a color.
+  - _Colorpicker_: The only GUI element for _ColorValue_.
+Let's You pick a color.
 It requires the attribute "ncolors=integer"
-  - _Date_: A date picker gui.
+  - _Date_: The only GUI element for _DateValue_.
+A date picker gui.
 No attributes
   - _Geometry_: Not Yet Implemented.
-  - _Geonames_: Interfaces with geonames.org and allows to select a location
+  - _Geonames_: The only GUI element for _GeonameValue_.
+Interfaces with geonames.org and allows to select a location
   - _Interval_: Not Yet Implemented.
   - _List_: A list of values.
 The Attribute "hlist=<list-iri>" is mandatory!
-  - _Pulldown_: Pulldown for list values.
+  - _Pulldown_: A GUI element for _ListValue_.
+Pulldown for list values.
 Works also for hierarchical lists.
 The Attribute "hlist=<list-iri>" is mandatory!
-  - _Radio_: A set of radio buttons.
+  - _Radio_: A GUI element for _ListValue_.
+A set of radio buttons.
 The Attribute "hlist=<list-iri>" is mandatory!
+  - _SimpleText_: A GUI element for _TextValue_.
+A simple text entry box (one line only).
+The attributes "maxlength=integer" and "size=integer" are optional.
+  - _Textarea_: A GUI element for _TextValue_.
+Presents a multiline textentry box.
+Optional attributes are "cols=integer",  "rows=integer", "width=percent" and "wrap=soft|hard".
-  - _Richtext_: Provides a richtext editor.
+  - _Richtext_: A GUI element for _TextValue_.
+Provides a richtext editor.
-  - _Searchbox_: Allows to search and enter a resource that the given resource should link to.
+  - _Searchbox_: Must be used with _hasLinkTo_ properties.
+Allows to search and enter a resource that the given resource should link to.
 The Attribute "numprops=integer" indicates how many properties of the found resources should be indicated.
 It's mandatory!
-  - _SimpleText_: A simple text entry box (one line only).
-The attributes "maxlength=integer" and "size=integer" are optional.
-  - _Slider_: Provides a slider to select a decimal value.
+  - _Slider_: A GUI element for _DecimalValue_.
+Provides a slider to select a decimal value.
 The attributes "max=decimal" and "min=decimal" are mandatory!
-  - _Spinbox_: A text field with and "up"- and "down"-button for increment/decrement.
+  - _Spinbox_: A GUI element for _IntegerValue_.
+A text field with and "up"- and "down"-button for increment/decrement.
 The attributes "max=decimal" and "min=decimal" are optional.
-  - _Textarea_: Presents a multiline textentry box.
-Optional attributes are "cols=integer",  "rows=integer", "width=percent" and "wrap=soft|hard".
-  - :Checkbox
-  - :Fileupload
+  - _Checkbox_: A GUI element for _BooleanValue_.
+  - _Fileupload_: not yet documented!
 - _gui_attributes_: See above
 - _cardinality_: The cardinality indicates how often a given property may occur.
 The possible values
   are: